 Property prices: In the neighborhood of Cedofeita and Boavista, the average residential real estate is valued at €4,016 per m².
 The maximum price and minimum price will depend on the type of property that you are looking to purchase.

 Advantages: This centrally located neighborhood is perfect if you want to be in the historic heart of the city of Porto.
 It is also good for shopping and has good transport connections.

 What is it like to live in Foz do Douro?

 Porto isn’t just about the historic center, and if you take a trip to the affluent suburb of Foz do Douro, the modern homes with sea views could make you think you’re in another city altogether.
 The seafront neighborhood in Porto is popular for this very reason, offering some respite from the chaos of the city.
 It can be a good choice for families, with easier access for cars, more spacious housing as well as being close to the beach.

 Property prices: Property in Foz do Douro is highly sought after and generally more expensive than other suburbs in Porto, with average residential real estate prices of €4,109 per m².
 As mentioned, previously, the maximum price and minimum price will depend on the type of property that you are looking to purchase.

 Advantages: If you’re looking to invest in an upmarket area located close to the center but also close to the beach, this is the right choice for you.

 What is it like to live in Bonfim and Campanhã?

-The freguesias of Bonfim and Campanhã, located next to one another, are becoming one of the hottest neighborhoods to buy property in Porto.
-These areas have long suffered from the stigma of being some of the poorest in the city, but in recent years have benefitted from generous public investment.
+The freguesias of Bonfim and Campanhã, located next to one another, are becoming one of the hottest neighborhoods to buy real estate in Porto.
+These areas have long suffered from the stigma of being some of the poorest in the city but, in recent years, have benefitted from generous public investment.
 Streets such as the Rua do Miraflor are becoming cultural hubs thanks to the renovation of derelict warehouses.